 - The Department of Defense, Department of the Air Force (Air Force)

 By entering into this Agreement, the Air Force and OSHA formalize their commitment to improve safety and health and reduce injuries and illnesses.
 This agreement supports the goals of the President's Safety, Health, and Return-to-Employment (SHARE) Initiative.

 This agreement in no way supersedes OSHA's authority with respect to Federal agencies under EO 12196, nor will the partnership collect illness, injury or other data related to military personnel to determine VPP status.

 The Air Force and OSHA will work in partnership to accomplish three key goals:

 - Reduce civilian and military workforce injuries, and illnesses at each participating Air Force installation by at least 3% per year consistent with SHARE goals.

-- Expand Air Force participation in VPP and increase awareness of the value of effective safety
+- Expand Air Force participation in VPP and increase awareness of the value of effective safety and health management systems.

 - Provide mechanisms for promoting contractor safety and health.